-The state has a relatively high property taxes rate, with an average effective rate of 1.37%.
+The state has a relatively high property taxes rate, with an average effective rate of 1.33%.
 Home values tend to be low, though, which minimizes tax bills.
 The state offers a homestead refund worth up to $700.
-This is available to homeowners who are over 55 for the entirety of the year in which they apply and who have an income of $34,450 or less.
-There is also a program called Kansas Property Tax Relief for Low Income Seniors, which refunds 75% of property taxes for those who are at least 65 years old and have a household income of $19,500 or less (in 2017).
+This is available to homeowners who are over 55 for the entirety of the year in which they apply.
+There is also a program called Kansas Property Tax Relief for Low Income Seniors, which refunds 75% of property taxes for those who are at least 65 years old and have a household income below a preset value.

 Estate Planning Tips

 - You may want help planning your estate.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One common will-writing mistake is to forget to update your will.
 Things change, whether it’s getting married, having children, getting divorced or inheriting money.
 Make sure you periodically update your will to take all of these changes into account.